JasonTech09/simple-git/README.md

 # simple-git
-This is a simple verison control system hello this os msy name alsdofj
+This is a simple verison control system built in javascript.
+Inspired by baby-git.
-123090
-sdlkfjsdlk

-new hash